tp02ga/attendee/docs/webhooks.md

-  "calendar_id": < Id of the calendar associated with the webhook delivery >, "calendar_deduplication_key": < Deduplication key of the calendar (if set) >, "calendar_metadata": < Any metadata associated with the calendar >, "trigger": < Trigger for the webhook >,
-  "data": < Trigger-specific data >
+  "calendar_id": < Id of the calendar associated with the webhook delivery >, "calendar_deduplication_key": < Deduplication key of the calendar (if set) >, "calendar_metadata": < Any metadata associated with the calendar >, "trigger": < Trigger for the webhook.
+Currently, the two calendar-related triggers are calendar.events_update which is fired when the calendar events have been updated and calendar.state_change which is fired when the calendar becomes disconnected. >, "data": < Trigger-specific data >
 }
 ```